 - Regular bowel movements

 Fiber can also help your parrot avoid diseases.
-According to Nutrients, fiber lowers the chance of:
+Fiber lowers the chance of:

 - Cardiovascular diseases